kensanata/spellcasters/Fanthaiel.md

 dispels all invisibilities within 60ft.
 Ethereal creatures or people shadow walking are not affected.
 The purge lingers for 10 minutes.

-**Haste** (3) enables a target to move twice as far, attack twice as often, cast twice as many spells per round, for 10min.
+**Speed** (3) doubles your actions every round for half an hour: move twice as fast, attack twice as often.
+You can't cast twice as many spells because timing is important.

 **Breathing** (3) allows one target to breathe poisonous air for one day without suffering any adverse effects.